 In the event of a role switch, the use of the transaction boundary is also exploited.
 In an environment where you are replicating between two MySQL servers that transaction boundary becomes the common point.
-If HostA is a Source and HostB is a Target of that Source, and roles change at transaction 1722, then 1722 becomes the reference point.
+If HostA is a master and HostB is a slave of that master, and roles change at transaction 1722, then 1722 becomes the reference point.
 When roles are switched on both hosts, HostB starts extracting transactions with sequence 1723 and HostA expects to apply sequence 1723 next.